 Virtual Service Pilot

-Virtual service engagements are between 12-27 weeks long, depending on the request of the Host Country Partner.
+Virtual Service engagements are 3-6 months long, depending on the request of the Host Country Partner.
 VSPPs engage synchronously and asynchronously for approximately 5-15 hours per week on tasks outlined in their engagement.
-VSPPs and Host Country Counterparts identify mutually agreeable meeting times given the difference in their respective time zones and schedules.
+VSPPs and Host Country Counterparts identify mutually agreeable times to meet, given the difference in their respective time zones and schedules.

-No. Virtual service is distinct from Peace Corps Volunteer service and Peace Corps Response service.
-Virtual Service Pilot Participants contribute to the mission of the Peace Corps as private citizens while maintaining their other commitments such as work and school.
+No. Virtual Service is distinct from Peace Corps Volunteer service and Peace Corps Response service.
+Virtual Service Pilot Participants contribute to the mission of the Peace Corps as private citizens while maintaining their other personal commitments.

-VSPPs can request to receive a one-time amount of $250 during their engagement to cover start-up costs (such as internet connectivity, phone charges) directly associated with virtual engagement.
+Participants receive a one-time amount of $250 to defray start-up costs directly associated with their first virtual engagement.

 VSPPs are responsible for access to and availability of a computer, internet, and/or telephone in order to enable direct virtual engagement with the Peace Corps office overseas and their Host Country Counterpart.

-Each VSPP will be assigned to a specific Peace Corps post staff point of contact who will conduct check-ins with the VSPP on a regular basis.
+Each VSPP will be assigned to a specific Peace Corps Post staff point of contact who will conduct regular check-ins with the VSPP.

 VSPPs will be provided with an official “Description of Engagement” document which will describe the tasks accomplished during the period of engagement.

 VSPPs are donating their time as private citizens, which is distinct from Peace Corps Volunteer service.
-Pilot participation does not count toward months of Volunteer service or NCE.
+For this reason, virtual service participation does not count toward months of Volunteer service or NCE.

-Current engagements can be viewed on the Peace Corps website.
-The expression of interest form will take 10-20 minutes to complete.
-Interested individuals should be prepared to upload a current resume, a reference, and answer short essay questions.
+Current engagements can be viewed on the Peace Corps Virtual Service engagement page.
+The expression of interest form takes 10-20 minutes to complete.
+Interested individuals should be prepared to upload a current resume, 1-2 references, and answer 3 short essay questions.

-Interested individuals can submit up to three expressions interest.
+Interested individuals can submit up to 3 expressions of interest at a given time.